schinns/kinderampel/README.md

 ```
 00:00:20.020 [debug] udhcpc(wlan0): udhcpc: lease of xxx.xxx.x.xxx obtained, lease time 7200
 ```
-6. Once you've identified the correct ipaddress you should be able to run `ssh ${ipaddress}`
+6. Once you've identified the correct ipaddress you should be able to run `ssh xxx.xxx.x.xxx`
-7. After compiling your firmware, you can run `upload.sh ${ipaddress}` to deploy updates over the air
+7. After compiling your firmware, you can run `upload.sh xxx.xxx.x.xxx` to deploy updates over the air

 Note: If you are configuring correct SSID and password to a WiFi network, but your device is failing to connect to it it may due to the type of WiFi network.
 It may be that the WiFi network may be 5GHz and your device is only compatible with 2.4GHz.